-The simplest implementation approach when you are already using a relational database is to use a transactional database table to store your integration events being raised.
+In terms of a specific implementation when you are already using a relational database is to use a transactional table to store your integration events being raised.
 The technique to achieve atomicity in your application is a two-step process based on local transactions.
 Basically, you will have an IntegrationEvent table within the same database where you have your domain entities.
-That especial table will works as your "life insurance" asset for achieving atomicity so you include persisted integration events into the same transactions that are committing your domain data.
+That especial table will work as your "life insurance" asset for achieving atomicity so you include persisted integration events into the same transactions that are committing your domain data.